onomondo/nrf-softsim/README.md

 # Flashing your device:
 ### By command line:
-flash sim profile
+1 - flash sim profile

-`nrfjprog -f NRF91 --sectorerase --log --program path/to/profile/template.he` flash sample
+`nrfjprog -f NRF91 --sectorerase --log --program path/to/profile/template.he`

+2 - flash application

 `nrfjprog -f NRF91 --sectorerase --log --program /path/to/build/zephyr/merged.hex --reset`

 ### using nrf Connect programmer
 Add the compiled sample (`merged.hex`).

-Drag the `template.hex` into the view.
-Flash both.
+Drag the `template.hex` into the view. `Erase and write`.
 SoftSIM sample is ready to provision

-# Random stuff:
+# Some more details:
-#### heap
+#### Heap
 `mem.h`/`heap_port.c` can now optionally be used to implement custom allocators - i.e. `k_malloc()` to avoid conflict with stdc heap pools.
 We default to `k_malloc()/k_free()`
 #### More on NVS
 The main challenge here is that the NVS is a "key-value" store i.e. `UINT16 -> void *`.
 SoftSIM needs a `char * path -> void * data` map.